 Symptoms and transmission

-Shingles occurs on one side of the body or in the buttocks.
+Shingles occurs on one side of the body.
 Rash on the face occurs in about 10-20% of patients, which can also cause inflammation of the eye.
 Shingles occurs less frequently in the lower or upper limbs and almost always only on one side of the body in a “belt-like” formation.

 As you age, shingles becomes more common